skmpf/portfolio/README.md

 ## TO DO

-I would like to spend some time to replace the image assets by using higher quality screenshots and device mockups.
+- Spend some time to replace the image assets by using higher quality screenshots and device mockups.
+- Implement Matomo on my Raspberry Pi for the fun of it.